Pay10-VA/Pay10-VA/README.md

 ---

-### Production Readiness Skill — Claude
+### Production Readiness Skill — Claude (Internal Tool)
-*May 2026 · Claude · Prompt Engineering*
+*May 2026 · Claude · Prompt Engineering · MCP · Process Automation*

-Currently in progress
+Created a Claude Skill that automates production readiness reviews for first-release applications by performing a static source code analysis to surface missing patterns and querying the Confluence MCP server to verify required documentation to generate a pass/fail checklist with per-item findings.
+It also uses the Atlassian MCP server to automatically create Jira stories to address said gaps.

 ---